Heart Pt. 6

 "Heart Pt.
-6" (stylized in lowercase) is a song recorded by American rapper Kendrick Lamar.
+6" (Note: It is sometimes referred to as "The Heart Part 6" as is the format of the other "Heart" tracks.) (stylized in all lowercase) is a song recorded by American rapper Kendrick Lamar.
 It was surprise-released under PGLang and Interscope Records as the tenth track from his sixth studio album, GNX, on November 22, 2024.
 It serves as the sixth installment in "The Heart" song series, following "The Heart Part 5", and is the first to not be a promotional single released prior to a project.
 The song was produced by Sounwave and Jack Antonoff, with additional production by Matthew "M-Tech" Bernard and Julian "Juju the Fool" Nievez-Mays.
 The song features uncredited vocals from R&B trio SWV, sampled from their track "Use Your Heart", written and produced by Chad Hugo and Pharrell Williams, as the Neptunes.
 The track also features additional background vocals from American singer Sam Dew.

 Background

 "The Heart" is the title of a series of songs by Kendrick Lamar, starting with "The Heart Part 1" in 2010.
 "The Heart Part 5" was released in 2022.
 In May 2024, during the public feud between Lamar and Canadian rapper Drake, Drake released a diss track against Lamar titled "The Heart Part 6"; Billboard magazine wrote this was Drake using Lamar's own song titles against him.
 Lamar released his own song titled "Heart Pt.
 6" on his album GNX later that year, which Billboard viewed as him reclaiming the song title, while not acknowledging Drake's song by subtly changing the title.